DrRoach/cms/README.md

 ####config.php
 At the moment, the only bit of setup that must be done is setting you `URI`.
 By default, this is set to `/cms` and needs more testing before it can be reliably changed.

+####Database
+The MySQL DB dump is saved in sql/cms.sql and this is your starting databse.
+Imprvements are going to be made in the future to make the database management better and easier.

 ####Api Calls

 There are a few API calls available to you on your frontend site.
 There is however, one requirement to use them however, which is to `require` the `api.php` file in the file you wish to use them.